leon1212/Home-Page/README.md

 # Home-Page
-This page will introduce Murphy Auto.
+The initial file will introduce Murphy Auto.
 It will also contain a navigatonal bars, images, and logo.